 Once a justice dies, retires, or resigns, the sitting president has the constitutional power to nominate a replacement.

 Voluntary retirement has been the most common way justices leave the Supreme Court, according to a report from the Congressional Research Service (CRS).
-That’s been the case for 20 of the 24 departures since 1954.
+That’s been the case for the vast majority of departures since 1954.

 It was more common for justices to die while in office in the half century before, however, as 14 of the 34 vacancies that came between 1900 and 1950 fell in that category.
 And there was a stretch from 1946 to 1954 where the five justices who left the bench all died while in office, the CRS reports.

 One other, very rare departure method, is impeachment.
 Congress can remove a Supreme Court justice through impeachment, and much like a presidential impeachment, a justice would both have to be impeached and then be convicted in a Senate trial before being removed.
 In the history of the court, there has only been one justice, Samuel Chase, who was impeached, back in 1804, but the Senate acquitted him so he didn't leave the court, according to the CRS.

 The first steps

 (Trump first picked Neil Gorsuch, who was approved in 2017, to fill the seat of Justice Antonin Scalia after his unexpected death in 2016.)

 When Kavanaugh, the most recent pick, was nominated, he spent much of the next nearly two months meeting with senators and collecting documents and records in preparation for the upcoming hearings.

 The Senate is constitutionally empowered to "advise and consent" on Supreme Court picks.
 That starts with the Senate Judiciary Committee holding hearings on the nominees.